qemu/qemu/docs/devel/build-system.rst

 to list the files and their dependency on various configuration
 symbols.

+All executables are built by default, except for some `contrib/` binaries that are known to fail to build on some platforms (for example 32-bit or big-endian platforms).
+Tests are also built by default, though that might change in the future.

 Various subsystems that are common to both tools and emulators have their own sourceset, for example `block_ss` for the block device subsystem, `chardev_ss` for the character device subsystem, etc.  These sourcesets